Investors association asks for tender offer in Boeing-Embraer deal

-RIO DE JANEIRO, Dec 20 (Reuters) - Brazilian investors’ association Abradin has filed a motion with a São Paulo court questioning the legality of a tie-up between U.S. planemaker Boeing Co and Embraer SA.
+RIO DE JANEIRO (Reuters) - Brazilian investors’ association Abradin has filed a motion with a São Paulo court questioning the legality of a tie-up between U.S. planemaker Boeing Co (BA.N) and Embraer SA (EMBR3.SA).

 The motion asks the court to determine whether Embraer shareholders should be eligible for a public tender offer.
 Abradin could bring legal action against the deal if a public tender is not launched.